18swenskiq/Squidcup_Plugin/documentation/docs/events_and_forwards.md

 ## Events

-OpenAPI documentation of the events sent by MatchZy is available [here](events.html).
+OpenAPI documentation of the events sent by Squidcup is available [here](events.html).